-Best Practices of Catholic Pastoral Councils
+Best Practices of Catholic Pastoral and Finance Councils

 Every Catholic parish has a pastoral council and a finance council, but how many fulfill the mission they were set up to serve?